-When a debt is no longer listed on your credit report, it doesn’t mean a collector can’t still take legal action against you.
+Collectors can continue to collect on debts even after the listing has been removed from the credit report.
 Some states have a statute of limitations on debt collection.
 If the statute of limitation has passed, the creditor can no longer get a judgment against you.
 However, an unpaid debt is always owed until it’s paid in full.

 What if I can’t afford the minimum payments?